 The Annual Exceedance Probability is the probability of a storm event occurring in a given year.
 The typical flood used for planning purposes is a 1% AEP.
 This means that in any given year there is a 1% (or 1 in 100) chance of that magnitude of event occurring.
 It does not mean it will only happen once every 100 years - storm occurrence can sometimes be clustered in a series of large storm events over a relatively short period of time, followed by a prolonged period of inactivity.

-Existing floodplains need to be preserved, waterway corridors should be based on a fully developed catchment, revegetated waterways, and climate change.
+Existing floodplains need to be preserved, and flood planning levels along the waterway corridors should be based on a fully developed catchment, revegetated waterways, and climate change.